 Designing a Modular Kitchen Shapes & Layout

-Straight Modular Kitchen or One Wall Kitchen
+1. Straight Modular Kitchen or One Wall Kitchen

-Parallel or Galley Modular Kitchen
+2. Parallel or Galley Modular Kitchen

 Parallel or Galley Modular Kitchen is composed of two units placed on two parallel walls of the kitchen area.
 Parallel or Galley Modular Kitchen makes the best use of the available space.
-A distance of at least 1.2 metres between the two working areas allows unrestricted access to the base kitchen cabinets.
+A distance of at least 1.2 meters between the two working areas allows unrestricted access to the base kitchen cabinets.

-L- Shaped Modular Kitchen
+3. L- Shaped Modular Kitchen

 An L- Shaped Modular Kitchen solves the problem of maximizing corner space, and it’s a smart design for small and medium sized kitchens.
-The versatile L-Shaped kitchen design consists of countertops on two adjoining walls that are perpendicular forming an L. L-shaped kitchen allows an easy working triangle between cooker, sink and refrigerator.
+The versatile L-Shaped kitchen design consists of countertops on two adjoining walls that are perpendicular forming an L. L-shaped kitchen allows an easy working triangle between cooker, sink, and refrigerator.

-U-Shaped Modular Kitchen
+4. U-Shaped Modular Kitchen